-- 2 SEC.
-4. Section 2733 of the Public Resources Code is amended 3 to read: - 4 2733.
-"Reclamation" means the combined process of land 5 treatment that minimizes water degradation, air pollution, damage to aquatic or wildlife habitat, flooding, erosion, and other adverse 6 7 effects from surface mining operations, including adverse surface 8 effects incidental to underground mines, so that mined lands are reclaimed to a usable condition that is readily adaptable for 10 alternate land uses and create no danger to public health or safety.
-The process may extend to affected lands surrounding mined lands, 11 12 and may require backfilling, grading, resoiling, revegetation, soil 13 compaction, slope stabilization, or other measures.
+- (e) Prior to engaging in an excavation activity in conformance with the Cache Creek Resource Management Plan, a surface mining operation shall be required to obtain financial assurances that meet the requirements of Section 2773.1. - (f) This section shall remain in effect only until December 31, 2017, and as of that date is repealed, unless a later enacted statute that is enacted before December 31, 2017, deletes or extends that date. - SEC.
+3. Section 2733 of the Public Resources Code is amended to read: - 2733.
+"Reclamation" means the combined process of land treatment that minimizes water degradation, air pollution, damage to aquatic or wildlife habitat, flooding, erosion, and other adverse effects from surface mining operations, including adverse surface effects incidental to underground mines, so that mined lands are reclaimed to a usable condition that is readily adaptable for alternate land uses and create no danger to public health or safety.
+The process may extend to affected lands surrounding mined lands, and may require backfilling, grading, resoiling, revegetation, soil compaction, slope stabilization, or other measures. - SEC.
+4. Section 2736 is added to the Public Resources Code, to read: - 2736.
+"Financial assurances" means a current approved financial assurance cost estimate and a financial assurance mechanism that is at least equal to the current approved financial assurance cost estimate. - SEC.
+5. Section 2770 of the Public Resources Code is amended to read: - 2770. (a) Except as provided in this section, a person shall not conduct surface mining operations unless a permit is obtained from, a reclamation plan has been submitted to and approved by, and financial assurances for reclamation have been approved by the lead agency for the operation pursuant to this article.

-14 SEC.
-4.

-- SEC.
-5. Section 2736 is added to the Public Resources Code, 16 to read: - 2736.
-"Financial assurances" means a current approved financial assurance cost estimate and a financial assurance mechanism that is at least equal to the current approved financial assurance cost estimate.